BYLAWS OF FUTURE SCIENCE PRIZE

 Future Science Prize is hereby established as three annual prizes, “Life Science Prize” , “Physical Science Prize,” and "Mathematics and Computer Science Prize"，the winners will be announced before the end of each year.

 The Life Science Prize covers the basic and applied research related to life sciences;

 The Physical Science Prize covers the basic and applied research related to the physical science;

 The Mathematics and Computer Science Prize covers the basic and applied research related to the Mathematics and Computer Science.

 Article 9 Criteria

-- completed mainly in the Greater China region (including Mainland China, Hong Kong, Macao, and Taiwan.
-There is no restriction on the nationalities of the nominees).
+- should be completed mainly in the Mainland of China, Hong Kong, Macao, or Taiwan.
+There is no restriction on the nationalities of the nominees.

-The Donors Congress is the supreme authority of the Future Science Prize and consists of all Future Science Prize’s donors or their designated surrogates.
-Meetings of this council shall be held at least one time annually.
+The Donors Assembly is the supreme authority of the Future Science Prize, which consists of all the donors to the Future Science Prize or their designated surrogates.
+The Donors Assembly meets at least once a year.